camjasaez/camjasaez/README.md

 # About me

-- 👨‍🎓 I am currently studying at the Universidad del Bio-Bio.
+- 👨‍🎓 I have been studying and developing web development projects for two years, apart from university.
 - 🌱 I love learning new things and facing new challenges.
+- 🧠 I am currently working as a freelancer for companies in my area, creating full-stack web applications.

 # My skills
 | **Programming** |**Front End** |**Back End**|